polohan/No-Time-To-Flake/README.md

   -d DEPENDENCY, --dependency DEPENDENCY
-                        the path to the files that contains the commands necessary to install all dependencies and the project -e ENDING, --ending ENDING
-                        the signifier in test output to reset the time -p PATH, --path PATH  the folder to put the output file in --id ID               the Docker container ID to run in
+                        the path to the files that contains the commands necessary to install all dependencies and the project -p PATH, --path PATH  the folder to put the output file in --id ID               the Docker container ID to run in
 ```